fractalate/pakrypt/README.md

 ## Administration

 This [NodeJS](https://nodejs.org/) project compiles to a set of static files which can then be served from any web server.
+The project targets NodeJS version 20, but it has been tested on older versions as far back as version 14.

 First, install dependencies: